-- -without-asy : do not test for asy, disables the cylinder and triangles tests. - -without-biber : do not test for biber, disables the biblatexbiber, biblatex-unibiber and bibxelatex tests. - -without-bibtex : do not test for bibtex, disables the biblatexbibtex and bibtexidx tests. - -without-bidipoem : disable the bidipoem test, do not test for poem font. - -without-chinese : do not test for a simplified chinese font, removes simplified chinese text from the lualatex and xelatex tests and disables the bibxelatex test. - -without-context : do not test for context, disables the context test. - -without-cylinder : do not run the cylinder (3-D asymptote) test - use this if asy exists but has not been linked against freeglut. - -without-fonts : do not test for OTF/TTF fonts, disables the bibxelatex, bidipoem, lualatex, xelatex and xindy tests. - -without-japanese : do not test for a japanese font, removes japanese text from the lualatex and xelatex tests and disables the bibxelatex test. - -without-korean : do not test for a korean font, removes korean text from the lualatex and xelatex tests. - -without-ligatures : do not attempt to run the ligatures test.
+- --without-allpdflatex : do not run any tests which use pdflatex (as well as my pdflatex test these include biblatex-biber, biblatex-bibtex, biblatex-unibiber, bibtexidx, blended-circles, cylinder, mosfet, paren, pdflatex, periodictab, triangles, xindynonlua and the two remote tests. - --without-asy : do not test for asy, disables the cylinder and triangles tests. - --without-biber : do not test for biber, disables the biblatex-biber, biblatex-unibiber and bibxelatex tests. - --without-bibtex : do not test for bibtex, disables the biblatex-bibtex and bibtex-idx tests. - --without-bibxelatex : disable the bibxelatex test. - --without-bidipoem : disable the bidipoem test and do not test for poem font. - --without-chinese : do not test for a simplified chinese font, removes simplified chinese text from the lualatex and xelatex tests and disables the bibxelatex test. - --without-cylinder : disable the cylinder (3D asymptote) test use this if asy exists but has not been linked against freeglut or if system dynamic libgs is not installed - --without-dvisvgm : disable the dvisvgm and periodicsvg tests. - --without-fonts : do not test for OTF/TTF fonts, disables the bibxelatex, bidipoem, jalua, ligatures, lualatex, oldjap, xelatex and xindy tests. - --without-japanese : do not test for a japanese font, removes japanese text from the lualatex and xelatex tests and disables the bibxelatex test. - --without-korean : do not test for a korean font, removes korean text from the bibxelatex, lualatex and xelatex tests. - --without-ligatures : disable the ligatures test. - --without-lualatex : do not test for lualatex, disables the jalua, ligatures, lualatex and xindy tests. - --without-makeindex : this disables the bibtexidx test, makeindex should always be present. - --without-pdflatex : disable my pdflatex test. - --without-periodicsvg : disable the test to create an svg file of the periodic table of the elements.

-- -without-lualatex : do not test for lualatex, disables the context, lualatex and xindy tests. - -without-makeindex : do not test for makeindex, disables the bibtexidx test. - -without-ruby : do not test for ruby or match_parens, disables the parens test. - -without-tikz : do not test for tikz, disables the circles and mosfet tests. - -without-triangles : do not run the triangles test. - -without-xelatex : do not test for xelatex, disables the bibxelatex and xelatex tests. - -without-xindy : do not test for xindy, disables the xindy and xindynonlua tests.
+- --without-periodictab : disable the test to create a PDF of the periodic table of the elements. - --without-ruby : do not test for ruby or match_parens, disables the parens test. - --without-tikz : do not test for tikz, disables anything using collection-pictures: blended-circles, dvisvgm, mosfet, oldjap, pdflatex, periodicsvg and and periodictab. - --without-triangles : disable the triangles (2D asymptote) test.
+Use this if asy exists but has not been linked against freeglut or if system dynamic libgs is not installed. - --without-xelatex : do not test for xelatex, disables the bibxelatex, bidipoem and xelatex tests. - --without-xindy : do not test for xindy, disables the xindy and xindynonlua tests.

-6.2 specifying OTF/TTF fonts
+7 specifying OTF/TTF fonts

 For the tests which use fontspec (i.e. any of the tests which use lualatex or xelatex), I look for some known fonts.
 It is possible to override these tests, either to test a font which is normally ignored because a "better" font has been found amongst the texlive fonts or on the system, or to use a completely different font.
+However, the ligatures test relies on a specific font which is part of texlive.

 If configure cannot find suitable fonts, it will deselect some, or all, of the test.
-Thus people who do not have any CJK fonts can nevertheless see some results from the lualatex and xelatex tests if they have a suitable font for the latin, cyrillic, and greek alphabets.
+Thus people who do not have any CJK fonts can nevertheless see some results from the lualatex and xelatex testsi (but not from the bibxelatex test) if they have a suitable font for the latin, cyrillic, and monotonic greek alphabets.